baigel2/baigelbytes/content/stories/2amatures.md

 The two get to sleep and before long the bell rings and the cell doors open up.
 "CHOW TIME YOU LAZY FUCKS!!"
 Yells a guard as he drags his baton accross the cell bars making as much noise as he can.

+                  Tom turns to his brother.
 "Head down, say nothing.
 In and out quick as you can, got it?"

 James nods his head anxiously and the two leave their cell for the food hall.

 As the two make their way to the serving counter James hears another prisoner calling him from one of the tables and looks up.
-"Hey sweetie, why don't you come here a minute." the man says smiling.
+"Hey sweetie, why don't you come here a minute." the man says with a grin.

                   "Jim!
 I told you, keep your head down!"

 "Aww what?
 You can't share?
 That's not nice!"
-Shouts the prisoner.
+Shouts the prisoner at Tom.

 The two keep their heads down and keep on walking till they arrive at the counter."